-The acetabular joint, or hip joint, is the largest ball and socket joint in the body, with the femural head (top of the leg bone) sitting inside the acetabular fossa (hip socket).
+The acetabular joint, or hip joint, is the largest ball and socket joint in the body, with the femoral head (top of the leg bone) sitting inside the acetabular fossa (hip socket).
 When the femoral head comes out of the hip socket it is referred to as a hip dislocation.
-Dislocations usually occur from a forceful hit to the joint, most commoly during a car accident, and will cause stretching or tearing of the connective tissue surrounding the joint.
+Dislocations usually occur from a forceful hit to the joint, most commonly during a car accident, and will cause stretching or tearing of the connective tissue surrounding the joint.
 Dislocation in the hip takes a great amount of force and it will sometimes occur together with a hip fracture, back injury, head injury or fracture in the pelvis.

 When the hip is dislocated, the damage to the soft tissue that usually connects and stabilizes the hip makes the joint painful and unstable.
 This connective tissue includes the acetabular labrum, articular cartilage, ligaments (iliofemoral, ischiofemoral, pubofemoral, and teres) and the tendons of the stabilizing muscles (piriformis, obturator internus, obturator externus, gemellus superior and inferior, quadratus femoris, IT band, psoas, rectus femoris, tensor fascia lata, gluteus medius and minimus, adductor magnus and longus).

 Dislocations are classified into two categories, anterior and posterior.
 Posterior dislocations are the most common.
 With a posterior dislocation, the affected joint is rotated internally and the leg will be noticeably shorter.
-An anterior dislocation is less common, and the leg will be visiably rotated externally.
+An anterior dislocation is less common, and the leg will be visibly rotated externally.

 Symptoms of a Hip Dislocation